status-im/help.status.im/docs/en/status-communities/how-to-use-status-communities-your-quick-start-guide.md

 ## Communities' privacy and security

-When you participate in a channel, your messages and profile are visible to anyone with access to the same channel.
-You can customize [what information others can see][view-your-profile-as-someone-else] in your profile.
+When you participate in a channel, your messages are visible to anyone with access to the same channel.
+In communities or channels, you don't see [the users you have blocked][block-or-unblock-someone-in-status], but a blocked user can still see messages you send in the community.

 !!! note

-    In communities or channels, you don't see [the users you have blocked][block-or-unblock-someone-in-status], but a blocked user can still see messages you send in the community.
+    Your Status profile is visible to anyone in Status, and you can customize [what information others can see][view-your-profile-as-someone-else] in your profile.

 Your communication in channels is encrypted and available only to the channel members.
 Status messaging uses decentralized peer-to-peer (P2P) technology and strong end-to-end (E2EE) encryption to ensure the privacy and security of your communication.